EXECUTIVE COMMITTEE MEMBERS

 Laurel E.K.
 Serieys, University of California, Los Angeles

 Laurel grew up in Dallas, Texas and graduated with a B.S. in Zoology from University of Texas at Austin in 2003.
 Presently, Laurel is a Ph.D.
 Candidate in the Ecology and Evolutionary Biology Department at the University of California, Los Angeles (graduation: June 2014) and a National Park Service (NPS) collaborator working on bobcats in Southern California.
 She is passionate about wild cat conservation and research, with a focus on how urban development threatens wild cat populations.
+She is also vice president of the Wild Felid Research and Management Association.
 She hopes that through learning about the threats facing urban carnivore populations, we may work towards solutions for their conservation over the long-term.
 Learn more about her work at her Urban Carnivores website or Facebook page.

 Past Board Members